 - Child-safe silverware for making patterns (I got place settings for six for $1.99, again at Ikea)

-1) Find a tray with some edge, but not tall enough that it’s hard for children to reach inside
+Step 1: Find a tray with a short lip, but not such a high edge that it is hard for children to reach inside.

 I am trying this one this afternoon…I’ll give my two year old some water in a container after a wee play with the dry flour first.
 Thanks